-Founded in 2003 in Nantes by a Ph.D. in Fluid Mechanics and Meteorology, Meteodyn has rapidly developed and is now operating internationally.
+Founded in 2003 by Dr. Didier DELAUNAY, worldwide recognized expert in wind engineering, Meteodyn has rapidly developed and is now operating internationally.

 Currently, Meteodyn is present in The United States, France, China and India.
 Additionally, products are also available worldwide through multiple resellers.